P-R-I-S-M-PROJECT/P.R.I.S.M/overview.md

    - Calculates synergy between techniques

 2. **Model Selection**
-   - Random selection based on configured weights
+   - User-selected or random based on configuration
-   - Each model has equal probability (20%)
+   - Each model has equal probability in random mode
-   - Models can be tested individually using test modes
+   - Models can be tested individually

 3. **Code Generation**
    - Selected model generates Processing code